Feeding Yellowstone Employees

 For those three meals a day, the EDR offers multiple meal options.
 There is a hot line, which offers a selection of hot meals based on a rotating food schedule.
 The salad bar provides employees the opportunity to create their ideal salad and the sandwich bar is an option, too.
 Several breakfast cereals are always available as well, even during lunch and dinner.
 Soups and desserts are also offered as side options.

 The goal of the EDR is to offer something for everyone to eat at every meal, even if one does not care for the options on the hot line.

-Humphrey said one of the ways he aims to improve the EDR’s meal program by using feedback directly from employees.
+Humphrey said one of the ways he improved the EDR’s meal program was by using feedback directly from employees.

-“One of the programs that we’re trying to implement into Yellowstone is a survey program that we’ll be completing once every summer season,” Humphrey explained.
+“One of the programs that we [implemented] into Yellowstone is a survey program that we’ll be completing once every summer season,” Humphrey explained.
 “From there, it’s listening to our employees and hearing that they want to have and what they don’t want to have.
 We cycle through all that data to try to figure out what meals work well and what meals don’t.

 “I would love to hear that everything they eat is fantastic,” he joked.
 “I think the biggest thing is that I just want to hear their honest opinion about the meals being served.
 Too often, we have too many complaints that are completely subjective.
 More direct and more specific feedback is what I’m looking for.”

 One example of his responsiveness was a move towards a more regular rotation of hamburgers and chicken tenders.
 While these items are not anything particularly fancy or healthy, Humphrey notes that employees were extremely happy that what they had to say made a difference.
 And who can argue with a good burger?